 - There is a wide disparity between City and suburban teen birth rates.
 In the suburban towns of Monroe County, fewer than 1% of girls, ages 15 to 19, give birth each year.
 In NYS as a whole, 1.3% of girls (15 to 19) give birth each year.

-- According to youth responses to the 2015 Youth Risk Behavior Survey (administered in RCSD high schools), 43% of students have had sexual intercourse.
-60% of sexually active youth said they had used a condom the last time that had sex.
-38% of sexually active youth said they used the pill, shot, implant, IUD or emergency contraception at last intercourse.
+- According to youth responses to the 2019 Youth Risk Behavior Survey (administered in RCSD high schools), 36% of students have had sexual intercourse.
+53% of sexually active youth said they had used a condom the last time that had sex.
+18% of sexually active girls said they used the implant or IUD to prevent pregnancy.

 - It is estimated that the annual cost to taxpayers associated with teen birth in New York State was $337 million in 2010.
 Many of the problems due to teen birth are inter-generational.
 Children of teen parents are more likely to rely on public health care (medicaid and CHIP), are more likely to be involved with the criminal justice system, and are more likely to earn less income as adults.
 (Counting it Up, Public Cost of Teen Childbearing in NY in 2010; National Campaign to Prevent Teen and Unplanned Pregnancy)

 - Countries in Western Europe have lower rates of teen pregnancy and teen birth, as compared to the U.S. The teen pregnancy rate in the U.S. is three times higher than the rates in Germany or France.
 The teen birth rate in the U.S. is four times higher than the rate in Germany, and five times higher than the rate in France.
 Advocates for Youth attribute these disparities to a number of factors including:

 –U.S. teens use contraception and condoms less consistently than European teens; and European girls are more likely to use highly effective hormonal contraception.